Correlators in phase-ordering from Schr\"odinger-invariance: Introduction

-The opposite occurs in phase-ordering kinetics, where the noisy initial state does contribute to the correlation functions, whereas the thermal noise is thought to be irrelevant, in the renormalisation group sense \cite{Bray90}.
-The computation of correlators must now be based on finding the four-point response function $\langle \phi\phi\wit{\phi}\wit{\phi}\rangle$.
-Using Schr\"odinger-invariance directly for their determination would be equivalent to an equilibrium characterisation, but which is brought out-of-equilibrium by the above-mentioned change of representation.
-It is one of the objectives of this work to test this idea for the four-point functions, after having had performed successful tests on the level of the two-point and three-point functions before \cite{Henk25c,Henk25d}.
-This will allow to present the derivation of all correlators on a systematic basis and we need no longer distinguish between two-time correlators (supposedly described by the heuristics of \cite{Henk25c}) and single-time correlators which are not described by covariance under generalised time-translations \cite[App.~B]{Henk25c}.
-While our approach certainly reproduces all standard expectations (\ref{gl:local}) on the ageing of local two-time correlators, we can also include single-time correlators and in particular check the consistency with long-standing properties such as {\sc Porod}'s law.
-Extensions to finite-size scaling and global correlators follow as well and in particular we shall re-derive the extension $\lambda=d-2\Theta$ of the celebrate critical-point {\sc Janssen-Schaub-Schmittmann} \cite{Jans89} scaling relation to all temperatures $T<T_c$ below criticality \cite{Henk25c}.
-Of course, our derivation is always restricted to phase-ordering at $0<T<T_c$, hence $\mathpzc{z}=2$.
-Since all this follows from Schr\"odinger-invariance alone and no model-specific information enters, the universality of these results is evident.
+\BLAU{In consequence, we revert to an approach where {\em only} the response $R$ can be assumed to transform covarianty.
+Correlators $C$ have to be obtained from a reduction to response functions.} For phase-ordering kinetics this means that certain four-point response functions $\langle \phi\phi\wit{\phi}\wit{\phi}\rangle$ must be found, see eq.~(\ref{corrFT}) in section~\ref{sec:2}. \BLAU{At equilibrium, these should be found via Schr\"odinger-covariance \cite{Golk14,Shim21,Volo09} and then the result should be brought} out-of-equilibrium by the above-mentioned change of representation. \BLAU{In contrast to non-equilibrium dynamics, it is less obvious for phase-ordering kinetics if such a mapping could work, since the corresponding ordered equilibrium state is not scale-invariant.} It is one of the objectives of this work to test this idea, specifically for the four-point functions. \BLAU{{}From this conceptually clean basis we can first re-derive all correlators and no longer need to distinguish artificially between two-time correlators (where the argument of \cite{Henk25c} applies) and single-time correlators (where it does not).} We shall show that \begin{enumerate} \item all standard expectations (\ref{gl:local}) on the ageing of local two-time correlators are reproduced. \BLAU{This also includes all properties (I) mentioned above.
+On the other hand, we must accept being now restricted to $\mathpzc{z}=2$.} \item single-time correlators can be included and in particular the consistency with long-standing properties such as {\sc Porod}'s law \cite{Poro51,Bray94a} can be checked. \end{enumerate} Extensions to finite-size scaling and global correlators follow as well and in particular we shall re-derive the extension $\lambda=d-2\Theta$ of the celebrate critical-point {\sc Janssen-Schaub-Schmittmann} \cite{Jans89} scaling relation to all temperatures $T<T_c$ below criticality. \BLAU{The implication of Schr\"odinger-invariance that the dynamical exponent $\mathpzc{z}=2$ is no restriction, since that value is known to hold naturally \cite{Bray94b}, at least for model-A-type dynamics.} Since all this follows from Schr\"odinger-invariance alone and no model-specific information enters, the universality of these results is evident. \BLAU{On the other hand, we shall also find that Schr\"odinger-invariance alone is not strong enough to explicitly fix the form of the scaling functions $F_C$.\footnote{This is distinct from what occurs in non-equilibrium critical dynamics \cite{Henk25d}.}}